 Police seek help finding missing woman, 73, last seen downtown

-Metropolitan police are asking for the public’s help in locating a missing woman last seen Monday morning, Nov.
-4, 2019, in downtown Las Vegas.
+Las Vegas police are asking for the public’s help in locating a missing woman last seen Monday morning in downtown Las Vegas.

-Judith Schnepf, 73, was last seen in the area of Carson and 4th streets on Monday at 9:30 a.m..
+Judith Schnepf, 73, was last seen in the area of Carson and Fourth streets on Monday at 9:30 a.m.

-She was wearing a dark pink jumpsuit with a silver stripe down the arms and legs.
-She was also wearing silver sandals.
+She was wearing a dark pink jumpsuit with a silver stripe down the arms and legs and silver sandals.

 Contact Glenn Puit at gpuit@reviewjournal.com or at 702-383-0390.
 Follow @GlennatRJ on Twitter.